Anteru/lina/Readme.md

     Hello Alice!Hello Bob!

 This can be further improved by using formatters.
 A formatter modifies a value just before it is written to the output stream.
-Miranda comes with a set of predefined formatters like upper-case transformation.
+Lina comes with a set of predefined formatters like upper-case transformation.
 Formatters can be defined for values or blocks.
 A good example for a block-level formatter is the `list-separator` formatter.
 If we change the template of the previous example to:

     {{#Users:list-separator=NEWLINE}}Hello {{name}}!{{/Users}